Derek Chauvin trial: MMA fighter called 911 after Floyd arrest, said he believed he 'witnessed a murder'

 DEREK CHAUVIN TRIAL TO RESUME AS MMA FIGHTER WHO WITNESSED ‘BLOOD CHOKE’ DURING GEORGE FLOYD ARREST RETURNS

 He remained on the scene, even as the ambulance and paramedics arrived, and said Chauvin kept his knee on Floyd's neck even as they did so.
+He later added

 Williams said he later called the police because, "I believe I witnessed a murder."

 While on the call, Williams told the dispatcher "Officer 987," whom he identified at trial as Chauvin, "pretty much just killed this guy that wasn't resisting arrest."